President’s Leadership Team Report February 3 and 10, 2021

 Drive-Through Event Resource Center

-PLT reviewed and approved the request presented by VP Carter and Student Activities Coordinators
+PLT reviewed and approved the request presented by VP Carter and Student Activities

 to host a School Supply Drive for 400 students during the week of March 8-12.